 Rugged and romantic, many a love story has blossomed at an Irish lighthouse.
 Back in the manual lightkeeping days, large families were often stationed on-site with their lightkeeper father.
-So, chance encounters between lightkeeper’s daughters and young relief keepers visiting the stations meant that love was often in that salty sea air.
+Chance encounters between lightkeepers’ daughters and young relief keepers visiting the stations meant that love was often in that salty sea air.

 Read on to discover just how love bloomed in these coastal corners and how it was pursued in the most inventive ways…

 The daughter of 19th-century keeper Hugh Redmond quite literally showed that love knows no bounds.
-She married her lightkeeping husband, assistant keeper to her father at one of the Maidens Lighthouses in County Antrim (not far from Great Lighthouse of Ireland – Blackhead), after courting via semaphore – a system of signalling by flags – 800 yards across the water.
-Affectionately known as the Maidens Lovers, they also visited each other by boat when possible.
+She married her lightkeeping husband, assistant keeper to her father at one of the Maidens Lighthouses in County Antrim (not far from Great Lighthouse of Ireland – Blackhead), after courting via semaphore 800 yards across the water.
+Tactfully using this intricate signalling system – they were affectionately known as the Maidens Lovers – they also visited each other by boat when possible.
 According to a local memoir, the families fell out about the romance and eventually the couple eloped to Carrickfergus to get married!

 On summer leave from her job in the Imperial Civil Service in London, another keeper’s daughter found a lighthouse love.
 During a trip home to Ferris Point Lighthouse, Elsie J. Nelson (who was actually born at Waterford’s Minehead Lighthouse) met and fell for her lightkeeping husband, Bobbie Nelson.